Debt ceiling impasse: McCarthy presses Biden to negotiate

 For now, the Treasury Department has resorted to “extraordinary measures” to avoid default on the nation’s $31.4 trillion borrowing authority.
 But those measures will run out — and put the U.S. at risk of being unable to pay all of its bills — possibly as early as June.

 The White House has emphasized that Biden is not willing to entertain proposed cuts in programs simply in exchange for lifting the debt limit.
 But McCarthy and Republicans are insisting he must for debt ceiling legislation to move ahead.
-The two sides are on a slow-motion collision course that could have negative implications for the economy.
+The two sides are on a slow-motion collision course that could have negative implications for the economy in the months ahead.

-“Nearly two month ago, you and I sat down to discuss a path forward on the debt limit,” McCarthy wrote in a letter to Biden dated Tuesday.
+“Nearly two month ago, you and I sat down to discuss a path forward on the debt limit,” McCarthy wrote.
 “Since that time, however, you and your team have been completely missing in action on any meaningful follow-up to this rapidly approaching deadline.”

 He also told Biden, “Simply put: You are on the clock.
 It’s time to drop the partisanship, roll up our sleeves, and find common ground on this urgent challenge.
 Please have your team reach out to mine by the end of this week to set a date for our next meeting.”

+In a formal response to McCarthy released later Tuesday, Biden signaled that he would not be willing to meet directly with the speaker until House Republicans released their own budget proposal, and he asked McCarthy to do so before lawmakers leave Washington for the Easter recess later this week.

+“We can agree that an unprecedented default would inflict needless economic pain on hard-working Americans and that the American people have no interest in brinksmanship,” Biden wrote.
+He said he would be willing to have a separate conversation with McCarthy on the nation’s fiscal outlook, but “for that conversation to be productive, we should both tell the American people what we are for.”

-Show your plans, the White House responds, believing that many voters would not look favorably on the proposed cuts.
+The White House believes that many voters would not look favorably on some of the proposals Republicans are urging.

 The White House has seized on those Freedom Caucus proposals, saying they would lead to draconian cuts that would endanger Americans’ safety, such as cutting federal support for local law enforcement, scaling back rail safety inspections and jeopardizing safety at U.S. airports while increasing wait times at TSA security check points.

-Republicans say voters gave them a mandate to reduce future deficits and put the country on firmer financial footing for coming decades.
-They are portraying the White House as inviting the standoff and hoping to shift the blame for any damage to the economy that may result.
-Rep. Scott Perry, R-Pa., chairman of the Freedom Caucus, said Monday evening he believes Biden is “stalling here and wasting time and running down the clock.”
+Republicans in the House say voters gave them a mandate to reduce future deficits and put the country on firmer financial footing for coming decades.
+They are portraying the White House as inviting the standoff by refusing to negotiate.

-“If we get into a problem here, a crisis, I think Speaker McCarthy has been ready to go the whole time,” Perry said.
+“The one thing that is not going to be helpful is Washington playing this silly game of waiting to the last minute to do something,” said Rep. Byron Donalds, R-Fla.
+“And so I think what the speaker is doing is leading the country.
+Our hope is that the president joins us in that work.”

 But Democrats believe the pressure will continue to build on Republicans to allow for a clean debt ceiling increase — with no spending-cut trade-offs — and then lawmakers from the two parties can negotiate overall levels for federal agencies in spending bills for the coming fiscal year.
-The failures of Silicon Valley Bank in California and Signature Bank in New York have also added to concerns about the U.S. economy.
+The failures of Silicon Valley Bank in California and Signature Bank in New York have also added to concerns about how the threat of a default could impact the economy.

-McCarthy did list several prospects for reducing federal spending in his letter to Biden.
+McCarthy listed several prospects for reducing federal spending in his letter to Biden.
 Among them:

 — Reducing “excessive non-defense” spending to “pre-inflationary levels” and limiting growth in future years.